jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 Inheritance enhances existing functionality often by adding new or modifying existing behaviors to existing classes, but this comes with some constraints:
 * The extending classes have knowledge of and depend upon their parent classes.
 * Behavior is static, and it cannot be adjusted once declared.
 * For some languages, such as Java, there’s only one inheritance lineage.
 There is no multiple inheritance.
 This makes mixing and matching of behaviors more challenging.
-Multiple inheritance supporting languages, such as C++, have their own issues with the [diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem)
+Multiple inheritance supporting languages, such as C++, have their own issues with the [diamond problem].(https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem)

-I indicated in the Composable Design Patterns blog that Composable Design Patterns could be an alternative for inheritance via delegation.
+I indicated in the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) blog that Composable Design Patterns could be an alternative for inheritance via delegation.

-We can view an inheritance tree as a type of delegation, where behaviors are executed via the inheritance chain from a child class up through its ancestor classes.
-Child class methods can override ancestor methods while still accessing the ancestor method, which can be done via a call to `super` in Java.
+We can view an inheritance tree as a type of delegation, where behaviors are executed via inheritance from a child class up through its ancestor classes.
+Child class methods can override ancestor methods while still accessing the ancestor method, which can be done via an explicit parent call, such as with `super` in Java.

 Delegation is one object calling the method of another object via an object reference.
 We saw this with the [Proxy Design Pattern](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html) where the `Proxy` objects delegated to the `CoreFeature` object.

 Decorator expands delegation further than Proxy.
-Rather than one object delegating to another object, it’s structured as a linked list of delegating objects delegating down the chain.
+Rather than one object delegating to another object, it’s structured as a linked list of objects delegating down the chain.
 A `coreFeature` object anchors the chain as the final object in the chain.
 The decorator objects adorn the `coreFeature` functionality.
+This type of delegation is slightly differnt than object `a` calling a method of object `b`, and then `b` calls a different method of object `c`, etc.
+In Decorator, the objects delegate down the chain calling the same method from start to finish.

 Inheritance delegates up through ancestor classes.
 Decorator delegates through a list of objects.

 We’ll see that Decorator addresses some of the issues with inheritance:
 * The concrete classes in the Decorator Design Pattern have no knowledge of or dependency upon one another.
-* Behavior is dynamic and can be changed at runtime.
+* Behavior is dynamic and can be configured and changed at runtime.
 * The Decorator list can include as many or as few behaviors Decorator objects as needed.

 # Real World Analogies to Decorator